Welcome to the Finger Lakes! Our theme song:

 The White House's campaign to scrub a story from the internet yesterday about Malia Obama's trip to Mexico has gone meta: a media reporter's blog post about the administration's efforts to scrub the story has now been scrubbed of certain details, Politico confirmed.

-Remember how the media covered up for the Bush twins
+Remember how the media covered up for the Bush twins?

 Supermarket tabloids ran stories labeling Jenna Bush a party girl even before President George W. Bush took office.
 A citation for underage drinking and a court appearance last month were also noted by the media.